-I will get right to the point about what strategy would have given you the best return so far in 2016.
+What investment strategy would have given you the best return in the first nine months of 2016.

 Here is a short summary:

 - Price to book worked VERY well +34.6% (who would have thought that)